code-monet/sim-gamer-kit/docs/fffsake/index.md

          Select either the `forwarding` or the `reducing` engine.
 See section below for details.
 If you're not sure, start with the `reducing` engine if using a wheel and `forwarding` if using a joystick.
-    5. Bind a button for `FFB Toggle`.
+    5. Bind a button for `Mute/Unmute Force Feedback`.
 Think of this as a safety cutoff button, to be pressed if you lose control of your FFB device.
 For this reason, use a button not on the FFB joystick/wheel.
 It doesn't need to be on the FFB device either.
          Once done, the plugin page should look something like the follows, minus the `Running and Active` status (we'll do that later): ![FFFSake Plugin!](../resources/fffsake_gremlin_plugin.png)